quangloc99/quangloc99.github.io/_posts/2022-03-09-polygon-codeforces-tutorial.md

 few posts on this topic, but for the completeness of the series, it would be nice to include this part.

+This post is long, because I wanted to explain things thoroughly.
+Feel free to skip some parts if you already know about it.

 ## Why Polygon?
-To prepare a problem, we must _at least_ prepare the followings:
+To prepare a problem, we must _at least_ prepare the following things:
 - The problem statement.
 - The tests.
 For this, we must also prepare:
   + A solution.